NM-TAFE/civ-web-technologies-classes/README.md

+Start by forking this repository to your personnal account.
 To pull updates from the original repository (upstream) into your forked repository on GitHub, you need to follow these steps:

 ## Clone Your Fork:
 Clone your forked repository to your local machine if you haven't already done so.
 You can do this with the git clone command followed by your fork's URL.